-Develop sales forecasts using the following three methods (choose appropriate parameters):

 - a.
-Naive.

-- b.
-Exponential smoothing.

-- c.
-Regression line.

-- d.
+Develop sales forecasts using the following methods (choose appropriate parameters): naïve, moving average. - b.
 Choose the best forecast; justify your answer and suggest ways in which the forecast can be improved.

 4. You are the production manager overseeing three plants producing Li-ion batteries.
 These are used in electric vehicles, and are made in three grades: light, medium and heavy.
 The unit profits, monthly demand and Li requirements per battery are given in the table below.